byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

 The first step is to make a new repository on GitHub for this new automated pass-off test.
 Login to GitHub as the BYUComputingBootCampTests user.
 You can get the email and password from Daniel Butterfield (who is currently working in Professor Mangelson's lab).
 Create a new public repository, and give it the name of the subject matter being tested, followed by "Test".
 For example, if I wanted to make an automated test for the Python sub-module, I would name my repository "pythonTest".

-After creating the repository, copy over the .github and .cbc folders from the makeTest repository into this one, so that you can re-use alot of the same code.
+After creating the repository, copy over the .github and .cbc folders from the makeTest repository into this one, so that you can re-use a lot of the same code.
 Also, copy over the .gitignore file, the email.txt file, and the README.md file.
-There are edits that you'll have to make to alot of these files so that they work in the new repository and alot of settings to configure.
+There are edits that you'll have to make to a lot of these files so that they work in the new repository and a lot of settings to configure.
 I'll go through them one by one:

 ### Repository Settings/Secrets
 These are the changes that you'll need to make to the repository itself for the workflow files to run at all.